MoralisWeb3/docs/docs/01-web3-data-api/evm/market-data-api/how-to-get-the-hottest-nft-collections-by-trading-volume.md

 ---
-title: "How to get the top NFT collections by market cap"
+title: "How to get the hottest NFT collections by trading volume"
-slug: "../../how-to-get-the-top-nft-collections-by-market-cap"
+slug: "../../how-to-get-the-hottest-nft-collections-by-trading-volume"
-description: "Learn how to get the top NFT collections by market cap using Market Data API."
+description: "Learn how to get the hottest NFT collections by trading volume using Market Data API."
-sidebar_label: "Get the top NFT collections by market cap"
+sidebar_label: "Get the hottest NFT collections by trading volume"
+sidebar_position: 3
 ---

 ## Prerequisites